Real $K$-Theory for $C^*$-Algebras: Just the Facts: Atiyah's -theory

-Now we consider $K$-theory in the category of topological spaces with involution, a cohomology theory invented by M. Atiyah \cite{AtiyahR}.
-Atiyah described its birth as follows: \vglue .1in {\it{ In attempting to understand reality questions of elliptic operators Singer and I were, for a long time, held up by the fact that real $K$-theory behaves differently from complex $K$-theory.
+{\emph{ In attempting to understand reality questions of elliptic operators Singer and I were, for a long time, held up by the fact that real $K$-theory behaves differently from complex $K$-theory.
 Eventually, Singer pointed out that a different notion of reality was needed.
 The essential point is that the Fourier transform of a real-valued function is not real but instead satisfies the relation $f(-x) = {\overline {f(x)} } $.
 It was therefore necessary to develop a new version of real $K$-theory for spaces with involution.
 This was carried out in \cite{AtiyahR}.
-In fact $KR$-theory, as I called it, turned out to provide a better approach even for purely topological purposes. (\cite{Atiyahcollected}, p.
-4) }} \vglue .1in
+In fact $KR$-theory, as I called it, turned out to provide a better approach even for purely topological purposes. (\cite{AtiyahColVol2}, p.
+4) }}

 An object in this category is a pair $(X, \tau)$ where $X$ is a topological space (compact or locally compact) with involution $\tau$.
-(This is what Atiyah refers to as a ``Real Space."
+(This is what Atiyah refers to as a ``Real space."
 We will not use that terminology.)
 Given such a pair $(X, \tau)$ when $X$ is compact, we will define a {\emph{complex vector bundle with involution}} to be a pair $(E, \sigma)$ where $E$ is a complex vector bundle over $X$ and $\sigma$ is a conjugate-linear involution on $E$ that satisfies $\tau( \pi(e)) = \pi (\sigma(e))$ for all $e \in E$.